gmeligio/terraform-provider-netparse/docs/data-sources/url.md

 ### Required

-- `url` (String) The URL to parse
+- `url` (String) The URL to parse.

 ### Read-Only

 - `authority` (String) The concatenation of the username, password, host, and port.
 It's separated from the scheme by :// .
-For example: user1:123@example.com:3000 for http://user1:123@example.com:3000
+For example: user1:123@example.com:3000 for http://user1:123@example.com:3000 .
 - `credentials` (String) The concatenation of the username and password.
-For example: user1:123 for https://user1:123@example.com
+For example: user1:123 for https://user1:123@example.com .
 - `fragment` (String) The URL component after the search.
-For example: section for https://example.com/path/to/resource?key=value#section
+For example: section for https://example.com/path/to/resource?key=value#section .
 - `hash` (String) The concatenation of a # with the fragment.
-For example: #section for https://example.com/path/to/resource?key=value#section
+For example: #section for https://example.com/path/to/resource?key=value#section .
 - `host` (String) The domain part of the authority.
-For example: example.com for https://example.com
+For example: example.com for https://example.com .
-- `password` (String) The second component of the URL credentials.
-For example: 123 for https://user1:123@example.com
+- `password` (String, Sensitive) The second component of the URL credentials.
+For example: 123 for https://user1:123@example.com .
 - `path` (String) The URL component after the authority.
-For example: /path/to/resource for https://example.com/path/to/resource
+For example: /path/to/resource for https://example.com/path/to/resource .
 - `port` (String) The last component of the URL authority.
-For example: 443 for https://example.com:443
+For example: 443 for https://example.com:443 .
 - `protocol` (String) The concatenation of the scheme and the port.
 For example: http:, https:, ftp:, sftp:, file:, etc.
 - `query` (String) The URL component of the search starting at the ? and before the fragment.
-For example: key=value for https://example.com/path/to/resource?key=value#section
+For example: key=value for https://example.com/path/to/resource?key=value#section .
 - `scheme` (String) The protocol used to access the domain.
 For example: http, https, ftp, sftp, file, etc.
 - `search` (String) The URL component after the path.
-For example: ?key=value for https://example.com/path/to/resource?key=value
+For example: ?key=value for https://example.com/path/to/resource?key=value .
-- `username` (String) The first component of the URL credentials.
-For example: user1 for https://user1:123@example.com
+- `username` (String, Sensitive) The first component of the URL credentials.
+For example: user1 for https://user1:123@example.com .